samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 They may carry in total 3 items plus their strength.

 From your avaliable spellbooks, items, and weapon sets pick two to be 'readied'.
-Your readied weapons can be drawn without requiring an action.
+Your readied weapons can be drawn/shealthed without requiring an action.

 > Note: every 100 coins excluding the first 100 coins counts as 1 item